SlayHorizon/godot-tiny-mmo/README.md

 # Godot Tiny MMO

-A tiny, **experimental** MMORPG demo developed with **Godot Engine 4.4**.
+**Experimental open-source MMORPG framework** built with **Godot 4**.
+Inspired by proven MMO systems, this project pushes the boundaries of what can be achieved with Godot in large-scale multiplayer.
+It explores scalable multiplayer architecture, efficient byte-packed networking, while staying clear and simple in our learning journey.

-- **Browser + Desktop support**
+- **Cross-platform**: browser + desktop + mobile
-- **Shared codebase**
-  - Client and server live in the same repo
+- **Unified codebase**: Client & multiple servers in one repo
-  - Clear folder organization
-  - Faster iteration: develop & test in one place
+  - Faster iteration, develop in one place, test in one click
-- **Optimized exports**
-  - Separate presets for client & server
+  - Separate export presets for clean client/server builds
-  - Excludes unused components (e.g. no server logic in client)
-- **"Custom" netcode**
+- **"Custom netcode"** but stay simple
-  - No MultiplayerSynchronizer/Spawner
+  - No reliance on Godot’s `MultiplayerSynchronizer/Spawner` for better control
-  - Supports movement interpolation, multiple maps loaded simultaneously, etc.
+  - Packed protocol format (efficient PackedByteArray instead of string-based messages) for hot synchronization
+  - Entity interpolation, multi-map instances, seamless transitions
-- **Mimic real MMO-style architecture**
+- **True MMOO architecture**
   - **Gateway server**: authentication & routing
-  - **Master server**: account management & bridge between gateways and world servers
+  - **Master server**: orchestrator, account management & bridge between gateways and world servers
-  - **World servers**: host multiple map instances per server
+  - **World server**: host multiple concurrent maps and instances; the place where gameplay actually happens

 ---